Yuvraj0014/Chatbot-LLM-with-Gemma2-2b/README.md

 # AI Question Answering App

-## 🎯 About QueryGenie
+## 🎯 About AI Question Answering App

-QueryGenie is an advanced question-answering system powered by Large Language Models through Langchain and Ollama.
+The AI Question Answering App is an advanced question-answering system powered by Large Language Models through Langchain and Ollama.
 It provides an intuitive interface for seamless interaction with AI models to receive intelligent, contextual responses, with secure API key management through the Streamlit interface.

 ### Key Features:
 - **Secure API Management**: In-app API key configuration